garethbrown82/gareths-blog/content/blog/firebase-functions-2-vue/index.md

 ## Get notes from Firestore

-In part 1 of this tutorial we added some notes to Firestore and create a Firebase function that would get the notes from Firestore and return them to us.
+In part 1 of this tutorial we added some notes to Firestore and created a Firebase function that would get the notes from Firestore and return them to us.
 If you go to your Firebase emulator logs tab (mine is at http://localhost:4000/logs) you'll see the endpoint for this get request.

 ![Endpoint in Firebase logs](./assets/firebase_logs.png).

-We're going to setup our Vue app so that we populate the note by getting them from this endpoint.
+We're going to setup our Vue app so that we populate the notes by getting them from this endpoint.
 It's common to use axios for this, so that's what we'll do.
 Install axios using the following:

 ```
 npm install axios
 ```

-Then in your `NotesList.vue` file change to script to request notes from your endpoint using axios.
-We'll do this in the `onMounted` lifecycle hook which is call when the component is mounted.
+Then in your `NotesList.vue` file change the script to request notes from your endpoint using axios.
+We'll do this in the `onMounted` lifecycle hook which is called when the component is mounted.
 Remember you can find your `notes` endpoint in the logs we discussed above.

 ### **`NotesList.vue`**
 ```vue